SeisComP/seiscomp/doc/base/tutorials/geofon_waveforms.rst

 ##############

-* To confirm that you have waveform data for the station locally, run `slinktool -Q`.
+* To confirm that you have waveform data for the station locally, run :program:`slinktool -Q`.
-* Open *scmv* to see a map view of the configured stations.
+* Open :program:`scmv` to see a map view of the configured stations.
-* Open *scrttv* to see the incoming real-time streams.
+* Open :program:`scrttv` to see the incoming real-time streams.

 If you see colored triangles and traces incoming it means that you have configured your system properly.